 - No automatic mode selection

+This electric toothbrush also has a sensor with an alert to let you know if you're brushing too aggressively.
 One impressive feature is the notification that tells you when it's time to change your brush head so that it's more effective at cleaning.
-The number of accessories in the box is a little stingy compared to some of the more luxury models in our best electric toothbrushes line-up, and we particularly don't like the lack of a decent travel case with charging function.
+The number of accessories in the box is a little stingy compared to some of the more luxury models in our best electric toothbrushes line-up, and we particularly don't like the lack of a decent travel case with a charging function.

 Oral-B Kids electric toothbrush (opens in new tab)